benyap/brick-manager/README.md

 ## Download and install

-Head over to the [Releases](https://github.com/benyap/brick-manager/releases) page to download the the application.
+Head over to the [Releases](https://github.com/benyap/brick-manager/releases) page to download the application.
 Currently supported on Windows and macOS.

 ## Development